If you build it, will they come? Incentivizing the Adoption of Digital Financial Services in Niger

 Randomization procedure

-We are implementing several treatment interventions throughout this project.
-First, as part of the baseline survey, we conducted an information experiment.
-We grouped communes into three regions: North, Middle, and South.
+First, we randomly assigned the information treatment for the baseline survey.
+For this, we grouped communes into three regions: North, Middle, and South.
 Next, we created strata based on commune group and participation in a previous study on an adult literacy program.
 Villages were then randomly assigned to receive no information (1/3) or information (2/3).
 The villages that received information, the treatment intensity was either 50% or 100%.
 In the 50% treatment intensity villages, the random assignment of the information was stratified by respondents’ gender.

 Spillovers

-Given the personalized nature of our financial incentive and the in-person monitoring done by our implementing partner, we do not expect significant spillovers from our financial incentive treatment on control villages.
+Given the personalized nature of our financial incentive and phone call and the in-person monitoring done by our implementing partner, we do not expect significant spillovers from our financial incentive treatment on control villages.
 The treatment and control villages are geographically dispersed, which minimizes the likelihood of interaction between treated and control units.
-These factors together suggest that any unintended influence of the treatment on control groups is likely to be minimal.
+These factors together suggest that any unintended influence of the treatment on control groups is likely to be small.

 Experimental Design Details